Ferry connections to London

 Regular ferry services for passengers and vehicles operate to and from the UK, continental Europe and Ireland, and are a great way to travel to London.

 London is located just a few hours' drive from England's east, south and south-east coasts.
-The seaports of Dover, Harwich and Newhaven are all easily accessible from London.
+The seaports of Dover in Kent, Harwich in Essex and Newhaven in East Sussex are all easily accessible from London.

 Getting to London from the ferry port

 London is easily reached by road from the major ports.
-Read more about driving to London.
+Read more about driving in London.

-For pedestrians, there are frequent train services into London's Victoria station from Dover and Newhaven.
+For pedestrians, there are frequent train services into London's Victoria station from Dover and Newhaven and National Express operates regular coach services from Dover to London’s Victoria Coach Station.
+The journey typically takes around three hours.
 Harwich services terminate at Liverpool Street station.
 There are also rail links between Holyhead and London Euston station (some services have an interchange), and between Fishguard and London Paddington station (interchange at Cardiff Central).

 For train timetables and fares from UK ports to London visit the National Rail Enquiries website.